Personnel Economics

 • Topics

 Personnel Economics teaches students about how firms manage their employees.
-On one hand, in most organizations, a large part of all costs are human resource related.
-On the other hand, the performance of organizations and firms is the sum of the motivations, decisions, and actions of the employees.
+On one hand, in most organisations, a large part of all costs are human resource related.
+On the other hand, the performance of organisations and firms is the sum of the motivations, decisions, and actions of the employees.

-The course will focus on conventional economic theories with heavy emphasize on empirical applications.
+The course will focus on conventional economic theories with heavy emphasis on empirical applications.

 The course will study firm policies related to the following topics: